Fun Sledding Hills Around Philadelphia

-Most years, the Philadelphia area finds itself on the receiving end of at least a few snowfalls.
+It’s been a little while since the Philadelphia area found itself on the receiving end of much snow, but things are looking up this year.
 It doesn’t take much for winter lovers and kids of all ages to emerge with sleds and toboggans (or garbage can lids and cardboard boxes…whatever works) in search of snowy adventure.
 While the Delaware Valley isn’t known for massive hills, there are plenty of places to pick up a little speed as you soar over the white stuff.

-Read on for some of our recommendations about where to go sledding near Philadelphia.
+Read on for some of our favorite spots for sledding in Philadelphia and nearby.

 Philadelphia Museum of Art

-People sledding on the snow-covered steps of a large building
+People sledding on the snow-covered steps of the Philadelphia Museum of Art.

-The Art Museum steps are most well-known for Rocky’s run up them.
+The steps at the Philadelphia Museum of Art are most well-known for Rocky’s run up them.
 But, during a snowstorm, it’s all about coming down them.
 The steps are probably the top place to go sledding in Philadelphia, especially for those who are a little adventurous.

-The museum steps are just that—manmade steps—so they can be super bumpy.
-This sledding spot is best if a lot of snow has fallen to smooth out the ride on the way down.
+The museum steps are just that—man made steps—so they are super bumpy.
+This spot is best if a lot of snow has fallen to smooth out the ride on the way down.
 Use a plastic sled or other option without runners that will let you glide down easily.
 If there’s not enough snow to make the steps work, check out the hills behind the museum.

 Clark Park